WordPress/gutenberg/docs/how-to-guides/themes/create-block-theme.md

 ### Manual template creation

-Create two template part files called `header.html` and `footer.html` and place them inside the `block-template-parts` folder.
+Create two template part files called `header.html` and `footer.html` and place them inside the `parts` folder.

 When you add blocks manually to your HTML files, start with an HTML comment that includes the block name prefixed with `wp:`.
 There are both self-closing and multi-line blocks as shown in the example below.